MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 bf dialog:merge <filename.csproj>
 ```

+For additional information on using this command, see [bf dialog:merge][bf-dialogmerge-patterns] in the BF CLI LUIS readme.

 > [!TIP]
 >
 > For users of C#: NuGet does not deal well with content files, so all declarative `.dialog`, `.lu`, `.lg`, and `.qna` files will be copied into `generated/<package>` so you can easily include them in your project output.